 Fill ‘Er Up!

-Choose candies in a consistent color family to make the baskets look cohesive; orange, green and yellow are perfect for Easter.
+Choose candy in a consistent color family to make the baskets look cohesive; orange, green and yellow are perfect for Easter.
 Pile small candies in individual printed “cups” to keep them from spilling, and nestle each type of candy in the grass.